antonvw/wex/ROADMAP.md

 # roadmap
-- doxy digraph

 ## backlog
 - imprive FiF, do not use intermediate container
   - open recursively
+- vi should be independant of stc lib
+- allow dynamic libs
 - invest use wxTextCompleter
-- wxExecute
-- allow dynamic libs
 - use spaceship operator
   and modules (wait for gcc-11)
 - start up with recent project, close project